redis-developer/redis-om-node-tutorial/README.md

 import { router as songRouter } from './song-router.js'
 ```

-Also add a line of code to call `.use` so that the router we are about implement is, well, used:
+Also add a line of code to call `.use` so that the router we are about to implement is, well, used:

 ```javascript
 app.use('/song', songRouter)